9th Infantry Division (United States): Vietnam War

 One of the experimental units serving with the division was the 39th Cavalry Platoon (Air Cushion Vehicle) which used three of the specially designed hovercraft to patrol marshy terrain like the Plain of Reeds along the south Vietnamese/Cambodian border.
 Other experimental units were the 1st and 2nd Airboat Platoons, which operated Hurricane Aircat airboats.

 Mỹ Tho, Vietnam.
 A Viet Cong base camp being burned down.

 From 1967 on, the 2d Brigade of the division was the Army contingent of the Mobile Riverine Force (MRF).
 This brigade lived on the ships of Navy Task Force 117, and were transported on their infantry missions throughout the Mekong Delta on Tango boats (converted landing craft) supported by various other armored boats.
 The MRF was often anchored near the South Vietnamese city of Mỹ Tho, or near the Division's Đồng Tâm Base Camp and they conducted operations in coordination with the Navy SEAL teams, the South Vietnamese Marines, units of the ARVN 7th Division and River Assault Groups.
 Following the Tet Offensive in 1968, General Westmoreland stated that the Division and the MRF saved the Delta region from falling to the People's Army of Vietnam forces.
 In 1969, the division also operated throughout IV Corps.

 Chuck Hagel, later Secretary of Defense, served in the 9th ID from 1967 to 1968 as a sergeant (E-5), serving as an infantry squad leader.
 Hagel served in the same infantry squad as his younger brother Tom; they are believed to be the only American siblings to serve together during the Vietnam War.

 The Division's major units departed from South Vietnam on 27 August 1969 (HHC & 1st Brigade) to Hawaii; 27 August 1969 (2nd Brigade) to Fort Lewis, Washington; 12 October 1970 (3rd Brigade) to Fort Lewis.

-Post-Vietnam
+At Fort Lewis, 1972-1991

-9th Infantry Division
+Infantry Division

 Following the Vietnam War the division was stationed at Fort Lewis.
 The formal activation ceremony was held on 26 May 1972.
 Initially the division was organized under the army's Reorganization Objective Army Division system.

 Parts of the division between 1972 - 1983 were organized as follows: